 In addition to the RTB, the RTA created a juducial system that deals with disputes.
 At the time of writing, Adjudicators and Tribunals could not be guided by the RTB in their judgements, which in some cases have been conflicting with prior judgements about the same issue.

 As software developers we have to provide a lease administration system to the industry.
 To provide a system you need to understand the rules under which that system can operate.
 We have been guided in most of our analysis of the RTA by Tribunal Judgements.
 The Tribunal is the highest authority before the High Court ( which is seldom accessed for Residential Tenancy disputes ).
-Where necessary we have written to the RTB for their opinion on a Tribunal Judgement.
+Where opionions vary we have written to the RTB to understand their position on a Tribunal Judgement or legislation.

 Our Tenancy Administration Strategy is discussed below.
 A larger analysis of the Residential Tenancies Acts is discussed in another blog.